YelllowSunray/redroom/SPOTIFY_SETUP.md

 # 🎵 Spotify Integration Setup Guide

-This guide will help you set up Spotify integration for your Dark Room app in simple, beginner-friendly steps!
+This guide will help you set up Spotify integration for your Nude Dark Room app in simple, beginner-friendly steps!

 ## What Does Spotify Integration Do?